kratos606/portal/README.md

-Here's a README file that you can use for the repo.
-It includes an overview of the project, installation steps, and usage details.

----

 # Portal

 **Portal** is a web-based 3D portal application built using Three.js and Cannon.js, allowing users to experience physics-driven teleportation mechanics and 3D navigation through various environments.
 This project integrates physics simulations with real-time 3D rendering and user-controlled teleportation across different spaces.